 The barometer working well, the clock running but requiring a service.
 The case retaining traces of its original, probably bright finish, the pointer and tell tale possible replacements, the platform with missing stud.

-With only approximately 500 of these so called ‘baromètre-pendule‘ (pendulum barometers) produced, according to Félix Richard’s widow, the number of these instruments surviving in complete and essentially untouched “as found” condition are very few indeed.
+With only 500 or so of these so called ‘baromètre-pendule‘ (pendulum barometers) produced, according to Félix Richard’s widow, the number of these instruments surviving in complete and essentially untouched “as found” condition are very few indeed.
 This is probably one of the very last and therefore the most developed of this instrument.

 A truly wonderful, very original and appreciating instrument.
 Very much for the collector.

 Stock No: CP0750